MT file photo

 Detroit City Councilman Gabe Leland is being accused of having demanded a constituent donate $15,000 to his campaign last year in an exchange for a favor.

-Days later, the suit says, Leland told Cormack he'd received the $7,500 in cash, then asked him to fix his secretary’s car for free.
-Cormack obliged, saying he was told to do so by the FBI.
+Days later, the suit says, Leland told Carmack he'd received the $7,500 in cash, then asked him to fix his secretary’s car for free.
+Carmack obliged, saying he was told to do so by the FBI.

-Leland never made good on his promise to help Cormack with his property on Michigan Avenue, the suit says.
-A few weeks later, through his role as head of council's Planning and Economic Development Committee, Leland allegedly put the sale of Cormack's property on the council agenda.
+Leland never made good on his promise to help Carmack with his property on Michigan Avenue, the suit says.
+A few weeks later, through his role as head of council's Planning and Economic Development Committee, Leland allegedly put the sale of Carmack's property on the council agenda.

 A call to Leland's office Thursday morning was not immediately returned.